stevearc/overseer.nvim/lua/overseer/testing/README.md

 - Filter by status
 - actions
   - jump to test
-  - display result in preview window
+  - open result in vsplit
-  - open result in new window
+  - open result in float
-- perform quick action on test cursor is inside (e.g. view output)

 ## Future

-- Command to show test details for current cursor test
 - OverseerTestLast
 - More test integrations (and figure out how to simplify)
 - Track previous tasks and dispose them